Home / Counseling /

 Funding for Centerstone’s School-Based Therapy varies from county to county.
 Services may be funded by state or federal grants, TennCare, private insurance or self-pay.
 Call Centerstone to learn more about School-Based Therapy in your community.

 Centerstone serves students in more than 350+ locations throughout Tennessee.
-View a list of School Based Therapy by School, 2018.
+View a our list of locations by county below.